austenrainer/stoic/docs/readme.md

 A summary of Creative HAZOP (CHAZOP) is available [here](chazop.md).

+## EHAZOP: Ethical HAZOP

+As with CHAZOP, we’ve taken a technique from safety software engineering and revised it to create EHAZOP.

+A summary of Ethical HAZOP (EHAZOP) is available [here](ehazop.md).

 ## Ethical co-creativity with AI: A hands-on workshop at the _International Conference on Computational Creativity_ ([ICCC 2024](https://computationalcreativity.net/iccc24/))

 We're planning to work with computational creatives at a one-day workshop.
 Details are [here](iccc2024workshop.md).